 The philosophical approach to the project depends on the ability of culture, experimentation and art to restimulate the complex’s dormant fabric.

 Lindower 22 is designed to become an urban think tank, a space for free thinkers in keeping with Berlin’s public spirit.

 It will be an experimental district where artists, researchers, start-ups, cultural associations, fashion designers, art galleries, and small contemporary artisans can get together in a community and influence and inspire each other, generating a hybrid hub that grows and develops together with the city.
 The architectural approach is a follow-on from the philosophical one, and is based on the idea of respect for a building that has a history and an extraordinary quality.
 This kind of respect has led to two working concepts: basic and useful.

 Basic, for example the retrofitting strategy adopted for Lindower 22.
 It means an attempt to use the maximum efficiency, functionality and linearity to keep the need to alter existing structures to a minimum: all new input is “standard”, in other words, the simplest possible.
 And useful, because every element or existing system that still functions has been salvaged and put back to work, adding and updating only where strictly necessary.
-In the first phase, the buildings of the Cathedral, the Kondo and Kondolin D will be regenerated, ready to house the first creative businesses and the Lindower22 coordination centre.
-In the second phase, on the other hand, the Kondolin B buildings will be rebuilt and will be used for multipurpose spaces (a cinema-theatre, a conference hall) and support services (cafés, food lab, homes).
+In the first phase, the buildings of the Cathedral, the Kondo and Kondolin D have been regenerated, ready to house Callie’s, a non-profit experimental institution founded for the purpose of fostering creativity; AP Callie’s sister library; the headquarter of Plastique Fantastique and many other creative addresses.
+In the second phase, on the other hand, the Kondolin B buildings will be rebuilt and will be used for multipurpose spaces (a cinema-theatre, a conference hall) and support services (cafés, food lab, supermarket, apartments).